united-for-palestine/united-for-palestine.github.io/en/post/timeline_of_palestines_history.md

 ## 2002 - 2ND INTIFADA
 Israel reoccupies Palestinian cities in the West Bank during the Second Intifada.

+## 2005 - GAZA DISENGAGEMENT
+Israel conducts its "disengagement" from Gaza, withdrawing settlements and military presence.

 ## 2007 - GAZA BLOCKADE
 After Hamas seized control of the Gaza Strip, Israel imposed an indefinite blockade of Gaza.